R3venge1337/EngineeringThesis-android-app/README.md

 ## General info
 <details>
 <summary>Click here to see general information about <b>EngineeringThesis-android-app</b>!</summary>
-EngineeringThesis-android-app will be learning a child foreign languages via games
+EngineeringThesis-android-app will be learning a child foreign languages via games.
+All data will be retrieved from REST-API.
 </details>

 ## Technologies